Strong quake hits off Japan near Fukushima disaster zone

 The March 2011 earthquake and following tsunami killed nearly 20,000 people and triggered the world's worst nuclear crisis in 25 years when the Fukushima-Daiichi nuclear plant was destroyed, leaking radiation into the sea and air.

 Workers at the plant were ordered to move to safety after Friday's quake.
-Tokyo Electric Power Co, the operator of the Fukushima nuclear plant, reported no irregularities at its nuclear plants.
+Tokyo Electric Power Co (9501.T), the operator of the Fukushima nuclear plant, reported no irregularities at its nuclear plants.

 All but two of Japan's 50 nuclear reactors have been idled since the Fukushima disaster as the government reviews safety.